abdfaizaan/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 In this task, you will learn how to train a Machine Learning model in Microsoft Fabric using a dataset to make predictions and gain insights.

 Now that you've loaded the data, you can use it to train a machine learning model and predict customer churn.
-You'll train a model using the Scikit-Learn library and track the model with MLflow.
+You will train a model using the Scikit-Learn library and track the model with MLflow.

 1. Hover the mouse below the output sections and use the **+ Code** icon below the cell output to add a new code cell to the notebook.